Anders Nilsson (songwriter)

 Anders Nilsson is a Swedish songwriter, record producer and singer.
-He had his first official release in 2004, with a song written for the Taiwanese boyband 5566.
-Boyfriend was the title track of the band's second album, earning double Platinum in Taiwan, three times Platinum in Singapore and Gold in Malaysia.

-Nilsson is a former member of the Swedish R'n'B trio LDOD.
-He has co-written songs for artists like Blänk, Sem Thomasson, Yves V, Jelle Van Dael, Sofi Bonde and Robin Bengtsson, as well as music for film and TV such as the Netflix series Greenhouse Academy.
+He is a former member of the Swedish R'n'B trio LDOD.
+He has written and co-written songs for artists like 5566, Sem Thomasson, Jelle Van Dael, Blänk, Sofi Bonde and Robin Bengtsson, as well as music for film and TV such as the Netflix series Greenhouse Academy.

-In 2008 Nilsson participated in the talent show Hitmakers on Swedish Channel 5.
+In 2008 Nilsson participated in the talent show Hitmakers (TV series) on Swedish Channel 5.